OCR-tech/project-ComputerVision/README.md

 # Computer Vision Projects

 ## Overview
 This repository contains four computer vision modules that utilize machine learning and deep learning techniques covering a range of topics, including object detection, instance segmentation, and object tracking.
-The modules are structured to provide a comprehensive understanding of the workflow involved in inferencing and deploying machine learning models for real-world applications.

 ## [Module 1: Deep Learning based Object Detection](M1_Deep_Learning_based_Object_Detection/README.md)
 This module focuses on detecting objects in images using deep learning techniques.
 It demonstrates how to use a pre-trained DNN Mobilenet architecture model for object detection using model inference.